PurpurMC/Purpur/CONTRIBUTING.md

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
+2. Update the Paper submodule if necessary: `git submodule update --init --recursive` and `./gradlew setupPaper`
-2. Type `./purpur patch` in git bash to apply the changes from upstream
+3. Type `./gradlew applyPatches` to apply the latest Purpur patches
-3. cd into `Purpur-Server` for server changes, and `Purpur-API` for API changes
+4. cd into `Purpur-Server` for server changes, and `Purpur-API` for API changes

 These directories aren't git repositories in the traditional sense:

 - Every single commit in Purpur-Server/API is a patch.
 - 'origin/master' points to a directory similar to Purpur-Server/API but for Paper
-- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Purpur doesn't
+- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Paper doesn't
   - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update purpur

 ## Adding Patches